shitu13/DSA-Practice/README.md

 ### Graphs

 Graphs consist of vertices connected by edges and are used to represent networks.
-Our graph implementations and problem solutions are in the `DataStructures/Graphs` directory.
+My graph implementations and problem solutions are in the `DataStructures/Graphs` directory.

 ### Heaps

 Heaps are specialized tree-based data structures that satisfy the heap property.
-Find our heap implementations in the `DataStructures/Heaps` directory.
+Find my heap implementations in the `DataStructures/Heaps` directory.

 ### Hash Tables

 Hash tables store key-value pairs and provide fast data retrieval.
-Check out our hash table implementations in [this directory](https://github.com/shitu13/DSA-Practice/tree/main/HashMap).
+Check out my hash table implementations in [this directory](https://github.com/shitu13/DSA-Practice/tree/main/HashMap).

 ## Algorithms